Johhed15/Deep-Learning/README.md

 #### If you have any questions regarding the work, please contact me

-# Example of classification of Fashion Mnist
+# Example of classification of the Fashion Mnist dataset

 ## Transfer learinng of the some of the structure/weights from Xception model